 By Anne Klebsch

-Anne Klebsch is an ICS Security Consultant at Applied Risk.
-As a certified Global Industrial Cyber Security Professional and Information Systems Auditor holding a MSc degree in Computer Security, Anne has over 9 years’ experience in IT and OT security from a range of major international companies.
-Her expertise revolves around risk management, governance and regulatory compliance.
+Anne Klebsch is a ICS Security Consultant at Applied Risk.
+As a certified Global Industrial Cyber Security Professional and Information Systems Auditor holding a MSc degree in Computer Security, she has over 9 years’ experience in IT and OT security from a range of major international companies in the FMCG, pharmaceutical, manufacturing and oil and gas industries.